mnit-rtmc/iris/docs/comm_links.md

 ### CAP

-The Common Alerting Protocol [CAP] is used for polling feeds such as the Integrated Public Alert and Warning System [IPAWS].
+The Common Alerting Protocol [CAP] is used for polling external feeds such as the Integrated Public Alert and Warning System [IPAWS].
 [Alerts] can be used to automatically post weather and other messages to Dynamic Message Signs.
 For IPAWS, this requires an `HTTPS` URI provided by the Federal Emergency Management Agency and a [controller] set to `ACTIVE` condition.